japgolly/upickle/README.md

-I like what μPickle does; I strongly dislike how it does it.
+I like what μPickle does; I want it to work very differently.

 This is my version.